 But most of the people were forced to leave their villages.
 Their problem was further aggravated by the famines of 1899-1900 and 1907-08.
 People began to group together.
 The Dhurwas were the people to take initiative.
 There was no single leader but Gunda Dhur from village Nethanar was an important figure in that rebellion.
 The rebellion began in 1910 and every village contributed towards the rebellion expenses.
 The rebels looted the bazaars, houses of officials and traders.
 They burnt schools and police stations.

 The British sent troops to suppress the rebellion.
 Negotiations by adivasi leaders failed and the British surrounded their camps and fired upon them.
-Most of the villages became deserted as people too refuge in the jungles.
+Most of the villages became deserted as people took refuge in the jungles.
 It took three months (February-May) to control the rebellion.

 Work on reservation of forest was suspended for the time being.
-The area to be reserved to reduced to about half of what was earlier planned.
+The area to be reserved was reduced to about half of what was earlier planned.
 This was a major victory for the rebels.

 Copyright © excellup 2014